hegars/voltage-blaster/README.md

 ![voltage-blaster-pcb](voltage-blaster-pcb-back.png)

 ## Only Required Pins Version
-Im not convinced it doesn't look as nice, but it is proably better on the ware of the socket
+I'm not convinced as it doesn't as look nice but it proably is better on the future ware on the socket

 ![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins.png)
 ![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins-front.png)